ArtLad/p3/README.md

 Make also sure to not have any other instances of emulators running at Run as it can prevent gradle from completing it's build process.

-If you have any other issues or suggestions, feel free to contact me at the email provided.
+If you have any other issues or suggestions, feel free to contact me at the provided email.